 If many impulses that is to say trades are applied to the medium (market) they will form interference patterns as each wave front decays over time.

-Where the interference is generated by the impulse responses from transactions that is taking an open position and closing it out at some future time.
+Where the interference is generated by the constant impulse responses from transactions that is taking an open position and closing it out at some future time.